 When To See A Doctor?

 Prompt medical care is required if your baby has bulging fontanelle.
-Fever and drowsiness, along with bulging of soft spots, can be an indication of serious illnesses.
-You may seek immediate emergency care in such situations.
+Fever and drowsiness, along with bulging of soft spots, can be an indication of 2.
+Seek emergency care.

-You may even contact the doctor if the fontanelle is bulging, yet the baby remains calm and has no other symptoms.
+Contact the doctor if the fontanelle is bulging, even if the baby remains calm and has no other symptoms.

 Diagnosis Of Bulging Fontanelle

 Medical history and physical examination may help to identify bulging fontanelle and its causes.
-The following tests are usually ordered to confirm the diagnosis (3).
+The following tests may be done (3).

 - Lumbar puncture or spinal tap